gchq/gaffer-doc/docs/reference/properties-guide/advanced.md

     ```

     #### Types schema
-    We have added a new type - 'hyperloglogplus'.
+    We have added a new type - 'hyperLogLogPlus'.
 This is a [`com.clearspring.analytics.stream.cardinality.HyperLogLogPlus`](https://github.com/addthis/stream-lib/blob/master/src/main/java/com/clearspring/analytics/stream/cardinality/HyperLogLogPlus.java) object.
     We also added in the serialiser and aggregator for the HyperLogLogPlus object.
 Gaffer will automatically aggregate these sketches, using the provided aggregator, so they will keep up to date as new entities are added to the graph.

     ```json